ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ![](/img/getting_started/Start_01.png)

-1. Core!
+1. CORE!
 You made it to the right place
 2. User info - click on this to go to the avatar page
 3. User settings - change your editor settings here
 4. My Games - Where games directly authored by you live